-Informative summary of the public call for awarding grants for the translation of literary and scholarly works originally written in Catalan and Aranese languages.
+Grants for the translation of works originally written in Catalan or Aranese

-Translation of the following types of works originally written in Catalan or Aranese: fiction, poetry, drama, graphic novels and scholarly works (non-fiction and works in the Humanities field).
+Translation of works originally written in Catalan or Aranese: fiction, poetry, drama, graphic novels, non-fiction, works in the Humanities field and children’s books.

-- publish the work between the date of the publication of the resolution and November 2018
+publish the work after the date of the final resolution until November 30 of the following year

-publish the work in print format and distribute it commercially (online publications and “print on demand” are excluded)
+publish the work in print format and distribute it commercially through bookshops (online publications, print on demand and self-publishing are excluded)

 Only the translator's fees are considered grant-supported expenditure.
 In the case of poetry anthologies, the anthologist's fees are also considered grant-funded expenditure.